openshift/enhancements/enhancements/console/dynamic-plugins.md

 };
 ```

-In the `v1` API version, an additional field is introduced for enabling and loading i18n namespace that
+In the `v1` API version, an additional field is introduced for enabling and pre-loading i18n namespace that
 given dynamic plugin contains.
 The i18n namespace name follows `plugin__{plugin-name}` naming convention.
-If i18n is not enabled in the `ConsolePlugin` resource, no i18n namespaces will be loaded for the plugin.
+If i18n namespace is not pre-loaded, the only way how fetch it is through lazy-loading.

 ```yaml
 apiVersion: console.openshift.io/v1